rachitnigam/rachitnigam.com/content/post/transpiler.md

 ## Lie #4: Transpilers Don't have Backends

 BabelJS has a [list of "presets"][babel-presets] which target different versions of JavaScript.
-This is not very different from LLVM having multiple different backends.{% footnote() %} If you're going to argue that the backends all compile to the same language, see (3). {% end %} People might argue that when Babel is compiling its operations, it can do it piecemeal: that is, the compilation of [nullish coaleascing operators][js-nullish] has nothing to how classes are compiled.
+This is not very different from LLVM having multiple different backends.{% <footnote nth={4}> %} If you're going to argue that the backends all compile to the same language, see (3). {% </footnote> %} People might argue that when Babel is compiling its operations, it can do it piecemeal: that is, the compilation of [nullish coaleascing operators][js-nullish] has nothing to how classes are compiled.

 This is exactly what compiler frontends do as well: they transform a large surface area of syntax into a smaller language and a lot of operations are simple *syntactic sugar* which can be represented using other, more foundational primitives in the language.
 For example, in the Rust compiler, the mid-level representation (MIR) does away with features like `if`-`let` by compiling them into `match` statements.
 In fact, `clippy`, a style suggestion tool for Rust, *implements this as source-to-source transformation*: if you have [simple `match` statements in your program][single-match] in your program, Clippy will suggest a rewrite to you.